 This guide is intended for students and researchers at the University of Oxford and staff in Oxford University Hospitals Trust seeking up to date information on how to carry out systematic reviews.

-Systematic review is an approach used in health, education and social policy (as part of evidence based policy or practice).
-It's much more than a 'literature review' - it follows a strict methodology which means it's 'transparent, rigorous and replicable.'
+Systematic reviews are an approach used in health, education and social policy (as part of evidence based policy or practice).
+It's much more than a literature review - it follows a strict methodology which means it's transparent, rigorous and replicable.

 This quick guide will cover steps 1-2 in detail and signpost resources that will help you with steps 3-5.